mariush444/Osmand-tools/README.md

 #  Tools , plugins, scripts, maps, manuals ... created by users for Osmand

-Currently, most of tools are additionally mentioned on <a href="https://osmand.net/docs/user/troubleshooting/resources#converters"> the official Osmand's website </a><br>
+Currently, some of tools are additionally mentioned on <a href="https://osmand.net/docs/user/troubleshooting/resources#converters"> the official Osmand's website </a><br>

 <table>
   <tr>